An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Mesh data structure and handling

-To identify the neighbors of a cell in an efficient manner, we employ the regularity of the mesh.
-For a RSM $G$ of smoothness $m_r$, and a cell $C\in G$ of level $L(C)=l$ and intra-level index $k$ we identify its neighbors by distinguishing the following cases: \paragraph{Neighbors of the same level.} The neighbors of $C$ on the uniform mesh $G_l^d$ can be found easily using the intra-level index $k$.
-Neighbors to the left and right in dimension one, and to the W- and E- in dimension two, have respectively indexes $k\mp 1$, while neighbors to the S- and N- in dimension two have indexes $k\mp 2^{l-1}$.
+To efficiently identify the neighbours of a cell, we employ the regularity of the mesh.
+For a RSM $G$ of smoothness $m_r$, and a cell $C\in G$ of level $L(C)=l$ and intra-level index $k$ we identify its neighbours by distinguishing the following cases: \paragraph{Neighbours of the same level} The neighbours of $C$ on the uniform mesh $G_l^d$ can be easily found using the intra-level index $k$.
+Neighbours to the left and right in dimension one, and to the W- and E- in dimension two, have respectively indexes $k\mp 1$, while neighbours to the S- and N- in dimension two have indexes $k\mp 2^{l-1}$.
 Thus they are represented in the corresponding $\mp 1$ and $\mp 2^{l-1}$ lines of the matrix $C$ relative to the cell $C$.

-The \textit{same level neighbors} however are not necessarily cells of the grid $G$.
-Nevertheless the identification of these $2$ cells in 1D, or $4$ cells in 2D is crucial in the neighbor finding process.
+The \textit{same level neighbours} however are not necessarily cells of the grid $G$.
+Nevertheless the identification of these $2$ cells in 1D, or $4$ cells in 2D is crucial in the neighbour finding process.

-\paragraph{Neighbors of lower levels.} If $N$ is a same level neighbor of $C$, but not part of the actual grid, i.e. $N\notin G$, then an ancestor $A$ of $N$ could be included in the current mesh $G$.
-If there is such an ancestor $A\in G$, then $A$ is also a neighbor of $C$ due to the grid structure.
-In order to find all possible neighbors, we check $m_r$ generations of ancestors if they are included in the current grid.
-These ancestors can be identified by iteratively using the mother-cell entry $m$ of the matrix $C$ and jumping to the corresponding line.

-This means that at most $2m_r$ in 1D and $4 m_r$ in 2D need to be examined if they are included in $G$.
+\paragraph{Neighbours of lower levels} If $N$ is a same level neighbour of $C$, but not part of the actual grid, i.e. $N\notin G$, then an ancestor $A$ of $N$ could be included in the current mesh $G$.
+If there is such an ancestor $A\in G$, then $A$ is also a neighbour of $C$ due to the grid structure.
+In order to find all possible neighbours, we check $m_r$ generations of ancestors for inclusion in the current grid.
+These ancestors can be identified by iteratively using the parent-cell entry $m$ of the matrix $C$ and switching to the corresponding line.
+This means that for at most $2m_r$ cells in 1D and $4 m_r$ cells in 2D it needs to be examined if they are included in $G$.

-\paragraph{Neighbors of higher levels.} As before, let $N$ be a same-level neighbor of the cell $C$.
-If \textit{neither $N$ nor any of its ancestors} is included in $G$, we look for neighbors of $C$ among the descendants of $N$.
-Once again, $m_r$ generations have to be screened.